You are $75 away from free shipping

 Sorry, you must log in to save an item.

 Didn’t get enough sleep last night?
-Brighten up the look of your eyes with a concealer pencil in a shade that’s slightly lighter than your skin tone.
-Line the inner corner, mid-lid, and brow bone of each eye.
-Try the L’Oréal Paris True Match™ Super-Blendable Crayon Concealer.
+Wake up the look of your eyes with a concealer pencil or crayon in a shade that’s slightly lighter than your skin tone.
+Try the L’Oréal Paris True Match™ Super-Blendable Crayon Concealer, using it to line the inner corner, mid-lid, and brow bone of each eye.
+Blend out with the pad of your finger and you should look more awake in an instant.

 Getting your brows to look picture-perfect isn’t always easy, but did you know you can use concealer to help style them?
 To see for yourself, grab an angled brush and dab it into a light, creamy concealer.
 Then, trace all around your brows (after filling them in) to create a more precise shape.

 Guess what?
 Among the many ways you can make your lips look bigger, there’s one full lip trick that involves contouring with concealer.
 Use a lighter concealer to highlight your cupid’s bow, then use a darker concealer to contour the top of your chin, just below your lower lip.
 Blend out and you’ll be saying hello to a pillow-y pout!

 Beyond contouring your lips, concealer can be used to shape and sculpt all over.
 That’s right—you don’t need fancy products to get a great contour.
 Concealer will serve you just fine!
 For all the details, here’s How to Contour and Highlight with Concealer.